guidance-ai/jsonschemabench/maskbench/README.md

 memory limit of 40GiB resident set size (which works out to a few GiB of working set) and a 40 running thread limit (these are all defaults, except for thread limit which will be lower on lesser machines).

+We run every engine single-threaded, under the assumption that for heavy production work-loads, the batch size will be bigger than the number of available cores, so it makes sense to run each sequence in a single thread.
+This particularly applies to XGrammar.

 ## Reproducing